WARNING: This article is outdated and has been superseded by Configuring Unbound for Downstream DoT.

 Obviously, you'll ideally want to make sure that the hardware is as close to identical as possible (otherwise your testing may be invalid) so the above should be considered a minimum

 Sometimes you need to assign more than one IP to a server, even if it only has one NIC.
-To do so, you create a virtual interface, attached to the physical NIC.
+To do so, you create a virtual (or aliased) interface, attached to the physical NIC.

-This documentation details how to do this in CentOS 6
+This documentation details how to do this in CentOS5 / CentOS 6 (this also applies to CentOS7 if you're not using Network Manager).

 There are times when you might want to assign more than one IP to a system, even if it only has a single physical NIC.
 This documentation details how to create a virtual network interface (known as aliasing) under Debian (see here for how to alias in Centos 6).